-For 30 years Mace has been shaping cities and building sustainable communities.
+For over 30 years Mace has been shaping cities and building sustainable communities.

-We are proud that our work gives us the opportunity to positively impact people’s lives, but we are acutely aware of the impact that our industry has on the planet.
+We are proud that our work allows us to positively impact people’s lives, but we are acutely aware of our industry's impact on the planet.

-From the resources we use to the waste we generate, we are firmly committed to taking bold action – to transform our business activities and be at the forefront of research and development.
+From the resources we use to the waste we generate, we are taking bold action – to transform our business activities and be at the forefront of research and development.

 As an industry leader we believe we have a responsibility to spearhead positive change, introduce best practice throughout our global networks and help lead our industry to do the right thing.